Authentic Human Skeletal Foot in Glass Dome | Antique Medical Specimen by Adam Rouilly Co. | Early 20th Century

 Condition

-Excellent preservation.
-The bones retain stable coloration and natural patina; articulation wiring is intact.
-The glass dome remains in good condition with only minor age-related surface marks.
-Wooden base solid and stable.
+Exceptional preservation.
+Bone coloration and articulation remain stable; wiring is secure.
+The glass dome exhibits only minor age-related marks, and the hardwood base is solid and well-maintained.

 Dimensions (approximate)